russellwhitaker/uap-clj/README.md

 Time taken: 0.095 seconds, Fetched: 10 row(s)
 ```

-From here, you can extract fields of interest in your reports, for example:
+From this point, you can extract fields of interest in your reports following a variation of this basic pattern:

 ```bash
 hive> SELECT agent AS logged_agent,